RiskAgent: Synergizing Language Models with Validated Tools for Evidence-Based Risk Prediction: Analysis

-In this section, to evaluate our method's robustness in solving diverse complex diseases, we further conduct experiments on rare diseases and cancer.

-For rare (but important) diseases, we follow two clinical-standard rare disease databases, i.e., European Orphanet\footnote{\url{https://www.orpha.net/}} and the US National Organization for Rare Disorders (NORD)\footnote{\url{https://rarediseases.org/}}, to choose five rare diseases for evaluation.
-The left part of Figure~\ref{fig:rare_cancer} illustrates the results of our RiskAgent and previous strong LLMs.
-As we can see, RiskAgent achieves the best results in all cases.
-In particular, in Amyloidosis, RiskAgent achieves greater improvements than the most recent commercial LLM, GPT-4.5.
-For cancer, as shown in the right part of Figure~\ref{fig:rare_cancer}, we evaluate different methods on six cancers.
-We can clearly see that our method consistently achieves competitive results with different For example, on Gastric Cancer and Breast Cancer, RiskAgent surpasses previous LLMs by at least 37.5\% and 28.57\% accuracy, respectively.

-Overall, our RiskAgent, with only 8B model parameters, achieves encouraging results across diverse rare diseases and cancers.
-It demonstrates the robustness of our method and shows the potential of our solution to provide more accurate and robust risk prediction for complex diseases, especially for rare diseases, compared to existing state-of-the-art LLMs.
+We further conduct experiments on rare diseases and cancer to evaluate our method's robustness in solving diverse complex diseases.
+For rare (but important) diseases, we follow two clinical-standard rare disease databases, i.e., European Orphanet (\url{https://www.orpha.net/}) and the US National Organization for Rare Disorders (NORD) (\url{https://rarediseases.org/}), to choose five rare diseases for evaluation.
+The upper part of Figure~\ref{fig:rare_cancer} shows that RiskAgent achieves the best results.
+Due to the scarcity of rare disease data, previous LLMs struggle to learn sufficient knowledge during their pretraining, making it difficult for them to provide accurate analysis and predictions for rare diseases.
+Fortunately, our method collaborates with specialized tools for these rare diseases to leverage their evidence-based knowledge and advantages, achieving significantly improved performance.
+For cancer, as shown in the bottom part of Figure~\ref{fig:rare_cancer}, we can see that our method consistently achieves competitive results with different cancers.
+It shows the potential of our solution, with only 8B parameters, to provide more accurate and robust risk prediction for complex diseases compared to state-of-the-art LLMs.